aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/setup/bootstrap/_index.en.md

 weight = 10
 +++

-One of the tools this workshop relies on, is the AWS SAM Command Line Interface.
+The primary tool this workshop relies on is the [AWS Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
 However, we need a newer version than what Cloud9 has pre-installed.
-The version we are targetting is **SAM CLI, version 0.31.1 or greater**.
+The version we are targetting is **SAM CLI, version 1.33.0 or greater**.

 ### Bootstrap Script